How to Stick to a Budget While Going Back to School as an Adult

 You can also look into buying supplies in bulk.
 Take a look through your expected course catalog to try and get a sense of how many binders, folders, and notebooks you’ll need while pursuing your degree.
 Afterward, you can check out bulk and wholesale sellers to get a lower price per item.
-This doesn’t necessarily work if you don’t have the funds to buy your products up front, but if you do, it can save you money in the long run.
+This doesn’t necessarily work if you don’t have the funds to buy your products upfront, but if you do, it can save you money in the long run.

-Find Your Work-School Balance
+Find Your Work-School Budget Balance as an Adult

 If you can’t manage full-time employment while taking on a full-time course load, you’ll need to do some math to prioritize things.
 Does it make more sense to study part-time and extend your overall time in school, or is it wiser to cut back at work and make your budget a bit leaner in order to enter your aspired career sooner?
 There’s no one right answer.
 It all comes down to what you’re studying, your income, and your savings.